 Access to Medical Insurance under the Affordable Care Act

 Employees (those with legal payroll) whose employers do not offer group plans – this is the majority of nanny employment – may obtain legally mandated individual health insurance through the online marketplaces.
-Low and middle-income employees qualify for ACA tax credits (as much as $250 monthly) that will ensure that good coverage is also affordable coverage.
-Your employer may also offer to pay some or all of your individual insurance premium in a tax free manner.
+Low and middle-income employees qualify for ACA tax credits that will ensure that good coverage is also affordable coverage.
+Your employer may also offer to reimburse some or all of your individual insurance premium tax free using an Health Reimbursement Arrangement (HRA).

 Whether you want to buy a home, rent an apartment, purchase a car, or just qualify for a cell phone plan, at some time or other, you will need to have verifiable income.
 Verifiable income means you can prove that you have a record of consistent income sufficient to meet your proposed financial obligations – either pay check stubs, direct deposit advices, bank statements witnessing the deposit of regular pay, and/or tax returns.